 Commencement exercises are an official function of the school and they reflect the oldest traditions of public education.
 They are a solemn right of the school and are formal in nature.
 Those who are disorderly will be asked to leave.
 Only students who have earned the credits necessary for graduation may participate in commencement.
 Students must earn all credits and pass all testing requirements to participate in commencement.
 Only students who will receive a diploma dated the year the exercises are held may participate in commencement.
 There are no exceptions to this policy.
 Participation in commencement is voluntary, and if you do not wish to participate you may receive your diploma directly from the principal's office.
 Seniors who engage in disorderly conduct at the end of the school year will not be able to participate in the commencement program.
 Students must be on track to graduate by the Friday two weeks prior to graduation.
 This means all work must be turned in and you must be in good standing in all classes in which you are currently enrolled.
-If these conditions are not met, you will not be allowed to march in commencement exercises.
-For students in PSEO programs, it is your responsibility to secure official transcripts and submit them to the counselor in order to be eligible for the Honor Five.
+If these conditions are not met, you will not be allowed to march in commencement to the counselor in order to be eligible for the Honor Five.
 This must occur one week prior to commencement.
 If not, the student forgoes the privilege to be a part of the Honor Five.
 If the college has not completed their respective term, you must receive and submit, in writing, a progress report from each instructor.